PtJade-Ceramic/CMD/README.md

    ```
 6. (Optional) Start this program to check whether it has been repaired successfully.

-#### Depleting
+#### Deleting

 **Warning: This program can't be recovered from the recycle bin if deleted in the following way.
 Don't do this.**

-Try repairing this program instead if there is something wrong with it.
+Try fixing this program instead if there is something wrong with it.

 To do this: